cluster-redis

 sudo yum install -y redis

-...if the version is less than 6.0, skip to "Building redis from the source"
+...if the version is less than 6.0, skip to "Building redis from the source"redis-cli -v

 redis-cli --tls -h {replace_with_primary_endpoint} -p {replace_with_port_number}